-Scoring Criteria Points Reflect a detailed explanation of the applicant's history of accomplishments to indicate 20 excellent past performance conducting educational outreach through community events for the target populations, including work completed with parents/caregivers on health, safety, social service, and/or housing issues.
-Demonstrate a strong history of engagement and collaboration with organizational 20 partners to address the health, safety, social service, and/or housing needs or interests of one or more of the target populations described in the RFA.
-Include a proposed work plan of activities that reflects a realistic plan to achieve the 15 required outcomes.
-Include a realistic, specific, clear timeline for the defined project period.
-15 Include a reasonable, comprehensive, and justifiable numeric budget which outlines the 15 costs for each budget line item.
-Include a clear, detailed budget narrative within the body of the proposal that explains and 15 justifies the expenses outlined in the numeric budget.
+Scoring Criteria Points Provides a detailed account of the Applicant's history of accomplishments that 30 indicate excellent past performance in conducting educational outreach for members of one or more of the target populations, including working with parents and other caregivers on health, safety, social service, and/or housing issues.
+Demonstrates a strong history of engagement and collaboration with organizational 30 partners to address the health, safety, social service, and/or housing needs or interests of one or more of the target populations.
+Provides a proposed work plan and comprehensive timeline of activities that reflects a 20 realistic plan to achieve the required outcomes.
+Presents a reasonable, comprehensive, and justifiable budget and budget narrative in 20 alignment with expenses outlined in the proposed budget.